twilio/twilio-conversations-demo-react/README.md

 ### Set the value of `REACT_APP_ACCESS_TOKEN_SERVICE_URL`

 Set the value of `REACT_APP_ACCESS_TOKEN_SERVICE_URL` in the `.env` file to point to a valid Access-Token server.
+If you don't yet have a token server you can follow the instructions [here](#for-testing-purposes-it-is-possible-to-create-a-simple-token-generator-using-a-twilio-function) to create one using a Twilio function.
+The instructions here are only meant for **demo/testing purposes** it is not a production ready server.

-So your Access-Token server should provide a valid token for valid credentials by URL:
+Your Access-Token server should provide a valid token for valid credentials by URL:

  ```
 $REACT_APP_ACCESS_TOKEN_SERVICE_URL?identity=<USER_PROVIDED_USERNAME>&password=<USER_PROVIDED_PASSWORD>